NOAA Fisheries Procedural Directive on MSA 304(f) ("Climate Governance Policy")

 Map of regional fishery management council jurisdictions (click to expand)

-In May 2023, NOAA Fisheries released a draft procedural directive titled “Guidance on Council Authority for Preparing Fishery Management Plans for Stocks that May Extend across the Geographic Areas of more than one Council, pursuant to MSA §304(f)” (also referred to as the “Climate Governance Policy”).
-The draft procedural directive is intended to provide guidance on when and how the Secretary will review and assign management authority over existing (and potentially new) fisheries found across more than one Council jurisdiction.
+In August 2024, NOAA Fisheries released a procedural directive titled “Guidance on Council Authority for Preparing Fishery Management Plans for Stocks that May Extend across the Geographic Areas of more than one Council, pursuant to MSA §304(f)” (also referred to as the “Climate Governance Policy”).
+The procedural directive is intended to provide guidance on when and how the Secretary will review and assign management authority over existing (and potentially new) fisheries found across more than one Council jurisdiction.
 To date, the Councils and NOAA Fisheries have addressed management of fisheries that span multiple Council jurisdictions on a case-by-case basis.
 NOAA Fisheries has stated that additional guidance is needed to address governance issues associated with climate-related shifts in stock distributions.
-The draft procedural directive proposes a four-step process for reviewing the geographic scope of fisheries and Council management authority.
-A detailed overview of the proposed process is provided at the bottom of this page.
+The procedural directive describes a four-step process for reviewing the geographic scope of fisheries and Council management authority.
+A detailed overview of the process is provided at the bottom of this page.

 Comments on the Draft Procedural Directive

-Mid-Atlantic Council: The Mid-Atlantic Fishery Management Council submitted comments on the draft procedural directive to NOAA Fisheries on November 17, 2023.
+Mid-Atlantic Council: Given the Mid-Atlantic Council’s shared regional boundaries with two other East coast Councils, as well as the number of Mid-Atlantic stocks that extend beyond the Council region boundaries, this procedural directive has the potential to directly impact a number of Mid-Atlantic Council fishery management plans.
+The Mid-Atlantic Council submitted comments on the draft procedural directive to NOAA Fisheries on November 17, 2023.
 The Council’s letter notes a number of serious concerns with the draft procedural directive and recommends that the agency engage the Councils on the development of a revised process.

 Scientific and Statistical Committee: The Mid-Atlantic Council’s Scientific and Statistical Committee (SSC) reviewed the draft procedural directive on July 12, 2023, and provided the following comments to the Council: